-Takes a metric or wildcard seriesList and draws a horizontal line based on the function applied to each series.
+Draws a horizontal line based the function applied to the series.

 Note: By default, the graphite renderer consolidates data points by averaging data points over time.
 If you are using the 'min' or 'max' function for aggregateLine, this can cause an unusual gap in the line drawn by this function and the data itself.
 To fix this, you should use the consolidateBy() function with the same function argument you are using for aggregateLine.
 This will ensure that the proper data points are retained and the graph should line up correctly.